-A concentration in American Indian and Indigenous Studies (IDS-AIIS) within the Interdisciplinary Studies major has been established.
-This AIIS concentration is an extension of the minor (see AIIS Minor) for students who have interest in American Indian topics and would like to take their studies further with writing a senior thesis.
+This concentration in American Indian and Indigenous Studies (IDS-AIIS) within the Interdisciplinary Studies major is an extension of the minor (see AIIS Minor) for students who have interest in American Indian topics and would like to take their studies further with writing a senior thesis.
 This concentration is open to all students.
 The AIIS concentration will offer courses which cut across all disciplines such as anthropology, religion, Latin American studies, and history.
 This concentration deals with the issues and concerns of indigenous peoples of the Western Hemisphere while seeking to understand historical, political, social, and religious structures from an indigenous perspective.

 Requirements for Concentration